OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Jailbreaking iOS devices is becoming more and more complicated as Apple keeps hardening the system and patching the corresponding vulnerabilities that jailbreaks are based on.
 Additionally, it has become a very time sensitive procedure as they stop signing these vulnerable versions within relative short time intervals (unless they are hardware-based vulnerabilities).
 This means that, contrary to Android, you can't downgrade iOS version with one exception explained below, which naturally creates a problem, when there is a major bump in iOS version (e.g. from 9 to 10) and there is no public jailbreak for the new OS.

 A recommendation here is: if you have a jailbroken device that you use for security testing, keep it as is, unless you are 100% sure that you can perform a newer jailbreak to it.
-Additionally you can think of having a second one, which will be updated with every major iOS release and wait for public jailbreak to be released.
+Additionally you can think of having a second one, which is updated with every major iOS release and wait for public jailbreak to be released.
 Once a public jailbreak is released, Apple is quite fast in releasing a patch, hence you have only a couple of days to upgrade to the newest iOS version and jailbreak it (if upgrade is necessary).

 The iOS upgrade process is performed online and is based on a challenge-response process.
 The device will perform the OS installation only if the response to the challenge is signed by Apple.
 This is what researchers call 'signing window' and explains the fact that you can't simply store the OTA firmware package downloaded via iTunes and load it to the device at any time.
 During minor iOS upgrades, it is possible that two versions are signed at the same time by Apple.
-This is the only case when you can possibly downgrade iOS version.
-You can check current signing window and download OTA Firmwares from the [IPSW Downloads website](https://ipsw.me).
+This is the only case when you can downgrade the iOS version.
+You can check the current signing window and download OTA firmware from the [IPSW Downloads website](https://ipsw.me).

 #### How to Jailbreak iOS?

 Jailbreaking methods vary across iOS versions.
-Best choice is to [check if a public jailbreak is available for your iOS version](https://canijailbreak.com/).
+The best choice is to [check if a public jailbreak is available for your iOS version](https://canijailbreak.com/).
 Beware of fake tools and spyware that is often distributed around the Internet, often hiding behind domain names similar to the jailbreaking group/author.

 Let's say you have a device running iOS 9.0, for this version you'll find a jailbreak (Pangu 1.3.0), at least for 64 bit devices.
 In the case that you have another version for which there's not a jailbreak available, you could still jailbreak it if you downgrade/upgrade to the target _jailbreakable_ iOS version (via IPSW download and iTunes).
 However, this might not be possible if the required iOS version is not signed anymore by Apple.